-In Stockholm the exchange points consists of two large Ethernet switches located in two main safe facilities, all operated by Netnod.
-There is also a couple of co-location sites where Netnod has either switches or DWDM-equipment to backhaul traffic to the two main sites.
+In Stockholm the exchange point consists of two redundant peering LANs located in two main safe facilities operated by Netnod.
+There are also a couple of co-location sites where Netnod has switches and DWDM-equipment to backhaul traffic to the two main sites.

 Network connections in Stockholm

 There are two ways to connect to the peering LANs in Stockholm: